Debate on "Is the Infrastructure Sector Really Necessary?"

 Why are we obsessed with scalability?

-The infrastructure department is responsible for availability and scalability.
-Saying anything other than that would seem like neglecting your core business.
+The infrastructure department is responsible for availability and scalability, and anything else would appear to be neglecting their core business.

-Is the infrastructure sector a bottleneck in technological progress?
+Is the infrastructure sector a barrier to technological progress?

-Proving your value within an organization is a vital task for any team, especially cross-functional ones.
-Infrastructure functions can only prove their worth when they are held accountable for problems that arise.
-So it makes sense that the development infrastructure as a whole is conservative, which is in line with the function's role and purpose.
-Infrastructure teams often act as regulators of the business teams' demands and actions, which makes them seem unrewarded for their efforts.
+Proving their value within an organization is an essential task for any team, especially cross-functional teams.
+Infrastructure teams only demonstrate their value when problems arise and they are held accountable.
+Therefore, it's natural for the development infrastructure to be conservative overall, which is consistent with the role and purpose of the department.
+Infrastructure teams often act as regulators of the business teams' demands and actions, which can make their efforts seem unrewarded.
 However, they still provide a vital constraint within the company.

-This is the inertia of every organization throughout history, most organizations never progress or innovate from within, they are driven by external forces.
-For example, the Soviet Red Army still pinned its hopes on the Cossacks when faced with German tanks.
-Infrastructure teams are like any other team, their mission is to support the business of the company.
-If they are achieving that mission, there is little incentive to reinvent themselves.
+This is the inertia found in every organization throughout history; most organizations never progress or innovate from within; they are driven by external forces.
+For example, the Soviet Red Army, faced with German tanks, still pinned its hopes on the Cossacks.
+Infrastructure teams are like any other team; their mission is to support the business.
+If they achieve that mission, there is little motivation to reinvent themselves.
 But this is not the fault of the Cossacks (an old ideology).

 The barrier to entry for non-tech companies isn't technology

-Many Internet companies in the Chinese market are not technology-driven and do not need a constantly evolving infrastructure department.
-Rather, it is more practical to keep costs down when the business is not growing rapidly.
+Many internet companies in the Chinese market are not technology-driven and do not need a continuously evolving infrastructure department.
+In fact, it is more practical to keep costs down when the business is not growing rapidly.

-Infrastructure teams are often in-house technology providers, and it is natural for them to exclude external competitors.
+Infrastructure teams are often in-house technology providers, and it's natural for them to exclude external competitors.
 After all, external vendors take much the same approach as infrastructure teams: they build on open source systems with tweaks, parameter tuning, and even imitation.
-It is difficult for infrastructure teams to give up their weapons and buy someone else's.
+It's difficult for infrastructure teams to abandon their weapons and buy someone else's.
 Both users and vendors have their own problems.

 Old soldiers never die, they just fade away.

-New productive forces always give rise to new production relations.
+New productive forces will inevitably create new production relations.

-However, every era comes to an end, and the infrastructure sector, like any excess resource in an era of growth, will be gradually scaled back.
-Internet companies will shift from high inputs to rational inputs with a high ROI focus.
+However, every era comes to an end, and like any excess resource during a period of growth, the infrastructure sector will gradually be reduced.
+Internet companies will shift from high investment to rational investment with a high ROI focus.
 They will shift from a desire for autonomy and control to a desire for control at a more reasonable cost.

 💡

-For example, even for single-function apps such as weather apps, it is common in China to see all-purpose apps that add news, short videos, food delivery, and even payment functions.
-This approach is called "barbaric growth," which emphasizes expansion over efficiency, and reflects the culture and structure of Chinese Internet companies.
-(It is a phenomenon that has also been seen in Japan recently.)
+For example, even single-function apps like weather apps are often turned into all-purpose apps that add news, short videos, food delivery, and payment functions.
+This approach is known as "barbaric growth," which emphasizes scale over efficiency, and reflects the culture and structure of Chinese internet companies.
+(It's a phenomenon that has also been seen in Japan recently.)

 Infrastructure teams will move in one of two directions: